andela-stuff/andela-teams-core/checklist.md

 * Create and export routes from a file in *routes*
 * Import the routes into *routes/index.js*, and expose them to the app
 * Run tests
+* Remember to add API doc to routes.

 #### Create Controllers